torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 regressions as quickly as possible, hence there is a streamlined process to report them:

- * Check if the kernel developers still maintain the Linux kernel version line you care about: go to the  `front page of kernel.org
+ * Check if the kernel developers still maintain the GNU/Linux kernel version line you care about: go to the  `front page of kernel.org
    <https://kernel.org/>`_ and make sure it mentions
    the latest release of the particular version line without an '[EOL]' tag.

- * Check the archives of the `Linux stable mailing list
+ * Check the archives of the `GNU/Linux stable mailing list
    <https://lore.kernel.org/stable/>`_ for existing reports.

  * Install the latest release from the particular version line as a vanilla